 Here are some herbs that can help boost the sleep-supportive benefits of kratom.

 This herb is commonly used for sleep but is antispasmodic and doubles as an anxiety fighter.
-Combined with kratom, it can produce strong sedation.
+Combining valerian root with kratom can produce strong sedation.

 This herb is most popular as an evening tea because of its ability to promote relaxation, but it also has a powerful ability to calm the nervous system and soothe digestion.